Publishing Agreements Explained: Future Games & Exclusivity

 • An exclusivity clause

-Please note that terminology varies widely between contracts.
-A clause labeled “right of first refusal” may actually function as a “right of first negotiation,” depending on how it is drafted.
-Always check the exact obligations in the text.
+Terminology varies widely between contracts.
+A clause titled “right of first refusal” may, in practice, function as a right of first negotiation, depending on how it is drafted.
+For that reason, developers should always assess the actual obligations in the text, not just the heading.

 The right of first negotiation

-The right of first negotiation is a clause in a publishing agreement which requires the developer to first negotiate with the publisher about any derivative game (e.g. sequel, prequel, spin-off).
+The right of first negotiation requires the developer to first negotiate with the publisher about any derivative game, such as a sequel, prequel, or spin-off.

-From the publisher’s perspective, this clause protects their investment in building the franchise by giving them priority in negotiating future titles.
+From the publisher’s perspective, this clause protects their investment in building the franchise by giving them priority in discussions about future titles.

 Below is an example of a right of first negotiation in a video game publishing agreement which we have seen in practice, so that you can recognise a similar clause in your own draft: